Sørvágur: History

-Using the "Land Books" (Jarðarbøkur) it is speculated, that the number of inhabitants in Sørvág in the 17th century was around fifty.
-In the first census in the Faroes in 1801 the number of inhabitants in Sørvág had risen to a mere 86.
-In 1855 the number of inhabitants was 163.
-The reason for this slow progress is due to the special requirements for marriage, that were law in the Faroes.
-The law said, that in order to marry you would need to own land or have demonstrated that you were a faithful servant to someone who owned land.
+Using the "Land Books" (Jarðarbøkur), it is speculated that the number of inhabitants in Sørvág in the 17th century was around fifty.
+In the first census in the Faroes in 1801, the number of inhabitants in Sørvág had risen to a mere 86.
+In 1855, the number of inhabitants was 163.
+The reason for this slow progress is due to the special requirements for marriage that were law in the Faroes.
+The law said that, in order to marry, you would need to own land or have demonstrated that you were a faithful servant to someone who owned land.
 It was only the wealthy farmers who had a substantial amount of land, and therefore the birthrate in the Faroes was very low until this law was abolished.

-During the feudal period, it was only the big farmers who had a fishing boat.
-The first person in the Faroes, who did not own any land, and got his own fishing boat, came from Sørvág.
+During the feudal period, only the big farmers had fishing boats.
+The first person in the Faroes who did not own any land and got his own fishing boat came from Sørvág.
 His name was Gamli Dávur.

-During the Sloop period Sørvágur had many sloops.
+During the Sloop period ,Sørvágur had many sloops.

 The church in Sørvágur is from 1886.

 The first fish factory in the Faroe Islands was built in Sørvágur in 1952.

-The locals from Sørvágur formed a part of the backbone of fishermen, who went to Greenland to fish.
+The locals from Sørvágur formed a part of the backbone of fishermen who went to Greenland to fish.
 Faroese fishermen were instrumental in teaching the inhabitants of Greenland to do deepsea fishing.